mynl/aggregate/doc/2_user_guides/2_x_actuary_student.rst

 Actuarial Student
 ===========================================

-**Objectives** Introduce the `aggregate` library for working with aggregate probability distributions in the context of actuarial society exams and university courses in actuarial modeling.
+**Objectives:** Introduce the `aggregate` library for working with aggregate probability distributions in the context of actuarial society exams and university courses in actuarial modeling.

-**Audience** Actuarial science university students or junior actuarial analysts.
+**Audience:** Actuarial science university students or junior actuarial analysts.

-**Prerequisites** Familiarity with aggregate probability distributions (as covered on SOA STAM, CAS MAS I, IFOA CS-2) and basic insurance terminology (insurance company operations).
+**Prerequisites:** Familiarity with aggregate probability distributions (as covered on SOA STAM, CAS MAS I, IFOA CS-2) and basic insurance terminology (insurance company operations).

+**See also:**

 Realistic Insurance Example
 ---------------------------